abbreviatedman/freeze-tag/README.md

 ### Configuration

-You can also customize behavior by importing the `freeze-tag` function, to which you can pass in an `options` object.
+You can also customize behavior by importing the `freeze-tag` function, to which you can pass in an `options` object and get back a customized `freeze` function.

 ```javascript
 var freezeTag = require('freeze-tag').freezeTag;